koushikkarmakar99/podman_status_monitor/README.md

 Monitor your Podman machine status at a glance with live updates in the VS Code status bar:
 - **Running**: 🟢 Podman: Running (1/1) machine(s)
 - **Stopped**: 🔴 Podman: Stopped (0/2) machine(s)
-- **Hover** over the status bar to see detailed information about each machine
+- **Hover** over the status bar to see detailed information about each machine:
+    - ▶ Running podman-machine1
+    - ⏹ Stopped podman-machine2
+    - ▶ Running podman-machine3

 ### 🚀 Quick Machine Management
 - **Start Machines**: Start stopped machines directly from VS Code with a single click